vadimv/server-components/README.md

 ### Page lifecycle events listener

-Provide an instance of ``PageLifecycle`` interface as an optional parameter when creating an application object.
-This parameter allows listening to the events, specifically the event before to a page creation and after the page shutdown.
+Provide an instance of ``PageLifecycle`` interface as an optional parameter on an application object.
+This allows listening to the page's lifecycle events, specifically the event before to a page creation and after the page shutdown.

 ```java